 Additionally, some reactive frameworks bind the generic reactive idea described above with the concept of backpressure.
 It means that the subscriber (consumer of the data) has total control of the stream, so the data flows only when the consumer reads it.
 Project Reactor implements backpressure, as we’ll see and demonstrate later in this series.

 To showcase the reactive capabilities you’ll create a client web application that receives quotes from the book Don Quixote.
 Instead of just asking for the quotes using a standard blocking call, you’ll open a Server-Sent Events channel.
 The backend application will send these events once there is a subscriber (our client application).
 This part is supported by WebFlux returning a

 Flux<Quote> object (don’t worry, I’ll explain that).
 On the Angular end, you’ll model the connection using an

 The part that subscribes to the Observable is the Angular’s

 AsyncPipe, which supports reactive streams.

-We’ll continue to the next post in this series showing how to implement the backend part of our application.
+Now continue to the next post in this series, to see how to implement the backend side of our application with Spring WebFlux.